 This will only work inside the theme park.

 On the bottom right of your app welcome screen, you will see the DAS button.
 You can then select which attraction you will come back for next.
-The app will give you a return time as a 2-hour window.
+The app will give you a return time in the form of a 2-hour window.

 Use a combination of the DAS pass and riding rides that already have short wait times to make the most of your time.
 Feel free to cancel and change your selection if needed.